Originally Published in 2019

-Hi Tim thanks for talking to TNC, how's everything going?
+Hi Tim thanks for talking to The New Current, how's everything going?

 Things are going very well, thank you.
 I’m a fan of The New Current and appreciate this chance to chat.